-Sandy’s delicious holiday pie recipes were awaiting our arrival.
+Sandy learned how to make holiday pie recipes and she was awaiting our arrival.

 After the wonderful candlelight service at Epcot and a good night’s rest there at Disney World, we were off to South Florida.
 Sandy and hubby Dave are old friends from high school.
 That was many years ago!
 We try to get together as often as possible and especially at Christmas time.